Ansbach: History

 Jewish families were resident in Ansbach from at least the end of the 18th century.
 They set up a Jewish Cemetery in the Ruglaender Strasse, which was vandalised and razed under the Nazi regime in the Kristallnacht.
 It was repaired in 1946, but it was damaged several times more.
 A plaque on the wall of the cemetery commemorates these events.
 The Jewish Congregation built its synagogue at No 3 Rosenbadstrasse, but it too was damaged by the SA, though it was not burnt down for fear of damaging the neighbouring buildings.
 It serves today as a "Symbolic House of God".
 A plaque in the entrance serves as a memorial to the synagogue and to Jewish residents who were murdered during the Holocaust.
 In 1940, at least 500 patients were deported from the Heil- und Pflegeanstalt Ansbach [Ansbach Medical and Nursing Clinic] to the extermination facilities Sonnenstein and Hartheim which were disguised as psychiatric institutions, as part of the Action T4 euthanasia action.
 They were gassed there.
 At the clinic in Ansbach itself, around 50 intellectually disabled children were injected with the drug Luminal and killed that way.
 A plaque was erected in their memory in 1988 in the local hospital at No. 38 Feuchtwangerstrasse.

 During World War II, a subcamp of Flossenbürg concentration camp was located here.
 Also during the Second World War the Luftwaffe and Wehrmacht had bases here.
 The nearby airbase was the home station for the Stab & I/KG53 (Staff & 1st Group of Kampfgeschwader 53) operating 38 Heinkel He 111 bombers.
 On 1 September 1939 this unit was one of the many that participated in the attack on Poland that started the war.
 All of its bridges were destroyed during the course of the war.
 During the Western Allied invasion of Germany in April 1945, the airfield was seized by the United States Third Army, and used by the USAAF 354th Fighter Group which flew P-47 Thunderbolts from the aerodrome (designated ALG R-82) from late April until the German capitulation on 7 May 1945.
 At the end of the war, 19-year-old student Robert Limpert tried to get the town to surrender to the US Forces without a fight.
-He was betrayed by Hitler Youth and was hung from the portal of the City Hall by the city's military commander, Col. (Oberst) Ernst Meyer.
+He was betrayed by Hitler Youth and was hanged from the portal of the City Hall by the city's military commander, Col. (Oberst) Ernst Meyer.
 Several memorials to his heroic deed have been erected over the years, despite opposition from some residents — in the Ludwigskirche, in the Gymnasium Carolinum and at No 6 Kronenstrasse.
 After the Second World War, Ansbach belonged to the American Zone.
 The American Military authorities established a displaced persons (DP) camp in what used to be a sanatorium in what is today the Strüth quarter.